 In the College of Agricultural Sciences, the Rangeland Sciences program is accredited by the Society for Range Management.
-The Department of Food Science and Technology’s curricula are approved by the Education Committee of the Institute of Food Technologists.
+The Department of Food Science and Technology’s undergraduate curricula are approved by the Higher Education Review Board of the Institute of Food Technologists.
 The Agricultural Education major is accredited by the National Council for Accreditation of Teacher Education (NCATE) and the Oregon Teacher Standards and Practices Commission (TSPC).

 In the College of Business, the Business Administration programs (undergraduate and graduate) are accredited by the Association to Advance Collegiate Schools of Business–International.

 The College of Education programs are accredited by the National Council for Accreditation of Teacher Education (NCATE) and the Oregon Teacher Standards and Practices Commission (TSPC) for the preparation of elementary and secondary teachers.
 The graduate program in Counseling is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
 As of November 2016, the College of Education is in the process of seeking CACREP approval to offer the Master in Counseling—Clinical Mental Health Counseling option via Ecampus through hybrid delivery in addition to the land-based program offered in OSU-Cascades.